History of Color

-I’ve been home sick with a cold and in my fevered state have come up with my dream class to teach to book art students.
-The subject would be the history of color—which may come as no surprise to anyone who knows me and my fascination with this topic, but I believe there really is more to this idea than just my own personal passions (and the fact that I would find this such a fun class to teach!).
+Every once in awhile I dream up classes to teach to book art students.
+My recent one would be on the history of color—which may come as no surprise to anyone who knows me and my fascination with this topic, but I believe there really is more to this idea than just my own personal passions (and the fact that I would find this such a fun class to teach!).

 Think what apt training this would be for book art students seeing how, like book arts itself, it sits at the crossroads between several different disciplines.
 For one thing, the history of color could serve as a focal point to combine issues in the history of the book with those in the history of art.
 Developments in pigments, dyes, and inks have had profound effects on both book production (think, for instance, of Gutenberg’s development of oil-based ink) and painting (where would the Impressionists have been without their new synthetic paints in tubes?).
 Currently, book art programs still tend to be framed around traditional divisions.
 We teach the history of the book (I, in fact, teach the history of the book—I’m not exactly knocking that), but if we want to encourage students to think of the book in radically different ways, shouldn’t we also be teaching from a perspective that shows its history intersecting and intertwining with that of art instead?
 Or perhaps even more to the point, show how it overlaps with entirely different disciplines (so often set up in false dichotomies): the relationship between color-making and alchemy, medicine, chemistry, not to mention industrial manufacturing, has a rich history.